npiv/chatblade/README.md

 ### Help

 ```
-usage: chatblade [-h] [--last] [--prompt-config PROMPT_CONFIG] [--openai-api-key OPENAI_API_KEY] [--temperature TEMPERATURE] [--chat-gpt {3.5,4}] [--extract] [--raw] [--tokens]
+usage: Chatblade [-h] [-l] [-p PROMPT] [--openai-api-key KEY] [--temperature T] [-c {3.5,4}] [-i] [-e] [-r] [-t] [query ...]
-                 [query ...]

-Chatblade
+a CLI Swiss Army Knife for ChatGPT

 positional arguments:
   query                 Query to send to chat GPT

 options:
   -h, --help            show this help message and exit
-  --last, -l            Display the last result.
-If a query is given, the conversation is continued
+  -l, --last            display the last result.
+If a query is given the conversation is continued
-  --prompt-config PROMPT_CONFIG, -p PROMPT_CONFIG
+  -p PROMPT, --prompt-config PROMPT
-                        Prompt config name, or file containing a prompt config
+                        prompt config name, or file containing a prompt config
-  --openai-api-key OPENAI_API_KEY
-                        OpenAI API key can also be set as env variable OPENAI_API_KEY
+  --openai-api-key KEY  the OpenAI API key can also be set as env variable OPENAI_API_KEY
-  --temperature TEMPERATURE
-                        Temperature (openai setting)
+  --temperature T       temperature (openai setting)
-  --chat-gpt {3.5,4}, -c {3.5,4}
+  -c {3.5,4}, --chat-gpt {3.5,4}
-                        Chat GPT model (default 3.5)
+                        chat GPT model
+  -i, --interactive     start an interactive chat session.
+This will implicitly continue the conversation
-  --extract, -e         Extract content from response if possible (either JSON or code block)
+  -e, --extract         extract content from response if possible (either json or code block)
-  --raw, -r             print the last response as pure text, don't pretty print or format
+  -r, --raw             print the last response as pure text, don't pretty print or format
-  --tokens, -t          Display what *would* be sent, how many tokens, and estimated costs
+  -t, --tokens          display what *would* be sent, how many tokens, and estimated costs
-  --interactive, -i     Start an interactive chat session.
-Specify the -l flag to implicitly continue the last conversation
 ```